-A romantic, luxurious weekend in Paris requires a stylish, boutique hotel.
-One that isn’t pretentious, but instead welcoming and friendly.
-A hotel that simultaneously oozes 1920s class and contemporary modern style.
-One that is housed in a beautiful building on a quiet, charming Parisian backstreet, just moments from the fashionable Champs Elysees, the Arc de Triomphe and of course, the Eiffel Tower.
+La Trémoille hotel simultaneously oozes 1920s class and contemporary modern style.
+Oh and if that’s not enough, it’s housed in a beautiful building on a quiet, charming Parisian backstreet, just moments from the fashionable Champs Elysees, the Arc de Triomphe and of course, the Eiffel Tower.

 Built in 1883 as an amazing private residence and later converted to a hotel in 1923, Hotel La Trémoille is perfect for a lux city break.